Happy New Year! Share on Bluesky Share on Facebook Share on Twitter

 Reminder: #Wingnut Movie Night Tonight!
 Share on Bluesky Share on Facebook Share on Twitter

 This is a reminder that we have another fun #Wingnut movie night planned on Discord this evening!
-The ongoing theme will be movies that inspired Wing Commander in some way.
-Tonight's film is Monte Carlo or Bust!
-(1969) which, according to Chris Roberts, inspired the climactic battle at the end of the Wing Commander movie.
-You can find details on that as well as how to watch along with us in the announcement post here.
-The movie will start about 7 PM PST/10 PM EST but feel free to drop by and hang any time!
+The ongoing theme will be movies that are referenced by Wing Commander in some way.
+Tonight's film is Arcadia of My Youth (1982) and you can find details on why we're watching it in the announcement post here.
+The movie will start at 7 PM PST/10 PM EST but feel free to drop by and hang any time!

 author avatar

-After Action Report: Battlestar Galactica Share on Bluesky Share on Facebook Share on Twitter
+After Action Report: It's a Wonderful Life Share on Bluesky Share on Facebook Share on Twitter

 author avatar